gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Suddenly Sindy screamed.
 Maddy whirled around.
-Two bots had circled around the village and come in behind them to block their escape!
+Two bots had circled around the village and come in behind them!
-"Get away!" the younger roo shrieked as the lead bot tried to grab her.
+"Get away!" the younger roo shrieked as the nearest one reached for her.

 "Duck!"
 Mayor Lupus shouted.
 *BZZZP!*
-A bolt of electricity from her zap gun hit one of the bots.
+A bolt of electricity from her zap gun hit the bot.
 As it sparked and shuddered,
-the second bot wrapped a mechanical tentacle around its midriff.
+the one behind it wrapped a mechanical tentacle around its midriff.
 The purple glow raced up the tentacle and into the second bot.
 The second bot's four eyes glowed for an instant, and then the bot that had been zapped was moving again.